meg-gutshall/flatiron-curriculum-notes/html-and-css-introduction/introduction-to-the-web-and-HTML/text-to-the-infinity-and-beyond.md

-# Text to the Infinity and Beyond
+# Lesson: Text to the Infinity and Beyond

+## Notes

 - HTML stands for hypertext markup language.
 - The texts, or "strings", sent back and forth on the web are HTML documents, containing both content and markup.